web3sdkio-template/burn1155-mint721/blog.md

 ### Setting up the frontend

-I am going to use the [Next.js Typescript starter template](https://github.com/web3sdkio-example/next-typescript-starter) for this guide.
+I am going to use the [Next.js Typescript starter template](https://github.com/thirdweb-example/next-typescript-starter) for this guide.

-If you are following along with the guide, you can create a project with the template using the [web3sdkio CLI](https://github.com/web3sdkio/web3/tree/main/packages/cli):
+If you are following along with the guide, you can create a project with the template using the [thirdweb CLI](https://github.com/thirdweb-dev/js/tree/main/packages/cli):

 ```
-npx web3sdkio create --next --ts
+npx thirdweb create --next --ts
 ```

 If you already have a Next.js app you can simply follow these steps to get started:

-- Install `@web3sdkio/react` and `@web3sdkio/sdk` and `ethers`.
+- Install `@thirdweb-dev/react` and `@thirdweb-dev/sdk` and `ethers`.

 - Add MetaMask authentication to the site.
-You can follow this [guide](https://portal.web3sdk.io/guides/add-connectwallet-to-your-website) to add metamask auth.
+You can follow this [guide](https://portal.thirdweb.com/guides/add-connectwallet-to-your-website) to add metamask auth.

 ## Creating the Smart Contracts